-Best Pellet Grills of 2017 – The Complete Buyer’s Guide
+Best Pellet Grills and Smokers of 2018 – The Complete Buyer’s Guide

 Choosing a pellet grill is no easy task.
 There are a lot of options, and they all look pretty similar to the untrained eye.
 Well, they’re not all created equal…

-We’ve painstakingly compared all of the models we could muster, and from that we’ve come up with a top 5 list.
+We’ve painstakingly compared all of the models we could muster, and from that, we’ve come up with a top 5 list.
 Now, just because something’s lower on the list, that doesn’t mean it’s a bad choice for you.
 All of these grills are great, and we’ve ranked them on a number of criteria.
-The importance of each criteria will vary from person to person, thus a grill that ends up lower on our list might be the perfect fit for your needs.
+The importance of each criterion will vary from person to person; thus a grill that ends up lower on our list might be the perfect fit for your needs.

 We’ve ranked them based on the price, the value, the performance, the size, the overall durability and build quality, and the taste they’re able to help produce.